AviatrixSystems/Docs/HowTos/edge-2.0-workflow.rst

 Interactions with NAT
 =====================

-In Aviatrix Edge 2.0, the following NAT scenarios are supported:
+In Aviatrix Secure Edge, the following NAT scenarios are supported:

 -  Customized SNAT on Edge Gateway - For traffic initiated from Edge location towards Transit Gateway or CSP.
 -  DNAT on Edge Gateway - For traffic initiated from CSP towards Edge location.